General

 Email (SMTP)

-The port of your SMTP server
+The host address of your SMTP server

-Set to “true” if SSL is enabled for your SMTP connection
+Set to “true” if SSL is enabled for your SMTP connection (typically for port 465)

 The username (if auth is enabled on your SMTP server)